mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

-# Predicting Ratings from 1+ GB of Yelp Reviews

 Let's take a look at the Yelp data.
-It's about 1.25 Gigabytes, so I really don't want to load all that into my Macbook Air's memory.
+It's about 1.25 Gigabytes, so I really don't want to read that all into my Macbook Air's memory.
 I'll read in 10,000 rows and just take a quick look.

 ```python